microsoft/STL/README.md

     * Otherwise, install [CMake][] 3.17 or later, and [Ninja][] 1.8.2 or later.
 2. Open Visual Studio, and choose the "Clone or check out code" option.
 Enter the URL of this repository, `https://github.com/microsoft/STL`.
-3. Open a terminal in the IDE with ````ctrl + ` ```` (by default) or press on "View" in the top bar, and then "Terminal".
+3. Open a terminal in the IDE with `` Ctrl + ` `` (by default) or press on "View" in the top bar, and then "Terminal".
 4. Invoke `git submodule update --init vcpkg` in the terminal.
 5. Invoke `.\vcpkg\bootstrap-vcpkg.bat` in the terminal.
-6. Assuming you are targeting x86 and x64, invoke
-   `.\vcpkg\vcpkg.exe install boost-math:x86-windows boost-math:x64-windows` to install the boost-math dependency.
+6. Invoke `.\vcpkg\vcpkg.exe install boost-math:x86-windows boost-math:x64-windows` to install the boost-math dependency.
-   Add `boost-math:arm-windows boost-math:arm64-windows` to this to target ARM and ARM64.
 7. Choose the architecture you wish to build in the IDE, and build as you would any other project.
 All necessary CMake settings are set by `CMakeSettings.json`.